 Will technology support the shorter working week? — Is a shorter working week coming?
 Does technology make it less or more likely?
 Surveys suggest it’s inevitable.

 Cloud computing offers more security than local servers.
 You never have to worry about losing critical data and business applications because of a natural disaster or full-on computer meltdown.

-Some cloud providers even back up data to additional remote servers so data loss just won’t happen.
+Some cloud providers even back up data to additional remote servers to prevent data loss.
 Cloud providers also perform more regular security audits than you probably would on your local server.
 This makes it airtight and your sensitive information is kept under wraps.